Solar Panels in Ballycallan, Co. Kilkenny

 How much electricity will solar panels generate in Ballycallan?

-Based on Kilkenny county data, a 4kWp system in Ballycallan generates approximately 3,620 kWh per year — covering 86% of average household use (4,200 kWh/year).
+Based on Kilkenny county data, a 4kWp system in Ballycallan generates approximately 3,620 kWh per year, covering 76% of average household use (4,200 kWh/year).
 Kilkenny receives around 1,360 sunshine hours annually.

-Are solar panels worth it in Ballycallan?
+How does shading affect solar panels in Ballycallan?

-Do I need planning permission for solar panels?
+Do I need a smart meter for solar panels?

 Sources

-Last updated: February 2026
+Last updated: March 2026

 Get a Free Solar Quote in Ballycallan